 It’s the kind of bicycle I feel I should buy.
 It would look really good to keep in the dining room (where I keep my unattractive commuting bike) It would make me feel like I was a real bicycle connoisseur.
-It’s like a really keen motorist going on top gear and when Jeremy Clarkson asks you what car you have, you’re rather embarrassed when you say just just a second hand Ford Escort.
+It’s like a really keen motorist going on top gear and when Jeremy Clarkson asks you what car you have, you’re rather embarrassed when you say just a second hand Ford Escort.
 If you’re a real car lover, you want to get a ‘real car’ a Morgan or Lotus in British Racing green.
-It’s the same with bicycles, a real cyclists doesn’t want an Apollo MTB.
+It’s the same with bicycles, a real cyclist doesn’t want an Apollo MTB.

 The Pashley Sovereign would change my riding style, I wouldn’t be able to cycle past so many people on the commute into town.
 It might encourage me to cycle slowly and enjoy the ride, so I probably wouldn’t take the plunge, even though it is a really nice bike to own and look after.

-It isn’t for anyone who lives at the bottom of a 16% hill or a cycle messenger who want to get from A to B in shortest possible time.
+It isn’t for anyone who lives at the bottom of a 16% hill or a cycle messenger who want to get from A to B in the shortest possible time.
 But, many people would really enjoy riding and looking after a Pashley Sovereign.